gcapes/swc-pr-tutorial/_episodes/04-rebase.md

 ```
 {: .language-bash}

-Now the push works, and our pull request updates.
+Now the push works, and our PR updates.
 We resolved the conflicts, so the maintainer's job is easier ---
 and your PR is likely to be merged more quickly.